Author: Mark

 How to fix the ‘no response from webpage’ warning

-Really Simple SSL checks if there is a valid SSL certificate, and if it can find the marker from the mixed content fixer in the html of your website.
-In some cases, the request does not receive a valid response.
-This can have several causes: Server or plugin security blocks the request If the front-end of your website loads without any issues, this is probably the case in your situation.
-The warning is a false positive and can be safely
+Really Simple Security checks if there is a valid SSL certificate, and if it can find the marker from the Mixed Content Fixer in the HTML of your website.
+In some cases, the plugin’s request does not receive a valid response.
+There can be several causes for this: Server or plugin security blocks the request If the front-end of your website loads without any issues when visiting it in your browser, this is probably the case in your situation.
+The

 Mixed content when using Divi theme